Combining DDD, CQRS, and Clean Architecture in Go

 Let’s now take a look at CancelTraining from TrainingService.

-The domain logic is simple there: you can cancel a training up to 24h before its date.
-If it’s less than 24h before the training, and you want to cancel it anyway:
+The domain logic is simple: you can cancel a training up to 24 hours before its date.
+If it’s less than 24 hours before the training and you want to cancel it anyway:

-• if you are the trainer, the attendee will have his training “back” plus one extra session (nobody likes to change plans on the same day!)
+• if you are the trainer, the attendee will get their training “back” plus one extra session (nobody likes to change plans on the same day!)

 • if you are the attendee, you will lose this training